pranath/airbnb_quality_and_price/README.md

 ## Files included in project

 - airbnb.ipynb: Notebook of code of the study
-- listings.csv: CSV file of Airbnb listings data for Seattle
 - README.md: This readme file

 ## Code libraries used in project